Miyagino stable: Recruitments

 In February 2024, the stable recruited Matsui Kanato, a Jōhoku High graduate who qualified among the top 8 national corporate wrestlers, becoming the first wrestler to qualify for tsukedachi status to be recruited by the Sumo Association since the new system was installed in September 2023.
-This recruitment makes Matsui the first tsukedachi in 24 years to be able to start his career at the lowest makushita rank, having to start at makushita tsukedachi 60.
+This recruitment makes Matsui the first tsukedachi in 24 years to be able to start his career at the lowest rank, having to start at makushita tsukedachi 60.

 Hokuseihō assault allegations

 Following the January 2024 tournament the Sumo Association opened an investigation into Hokuseihō on allegations that he assaulted other wrestlers in his stable.
 The Sumo Association's Compliance Committee later found the allegations to be true.
-Hokuseihō submitted his retirement notification on 22 February 2024, the day before the full Sumo Association board was expected to take up the committee's recommendations—which included the retirement of Hokuseihō and the demotion of Miyagino by two positions in sumo's hierarchy.
+Hokuseihō submitted his retirement notification on 22 February 2024, the day before the full Sumo Association board was expected to take up the committee's recommendations, which included the retirement of Hokuseihō and the demotion of Miyagino by two positions in sumo's hierarchy.